AlishanKably/Project-03/README.md

 ## Challenges

-The most important aspect of this project was to ensure we were working collaboratively and communicating well to ensure our independant code was building the app and not conflicting in any way.
+The most important aspect of this project was to ensure we were working collaboratively and communicating well to ensure our independent code was building the app and not conflicting in any way.
 Regular discussions and 'stand ups' helped to achieve this.

 ## Wins